Krkonoše

 Our tip

-pict: Pramen Labe (The spring of the Elbe River) - Špindlerův Mlýn
+pict: Elbe waterfall - Špindlerův Mlýn

 Špindlerův Mlýn